Skip to additional navigation Skip to content

 £

-The Town Council’s income sources have always been modest, and these are expected to be limited to:
+The Town Council’s income sources are modest, and these are expected to be limited to:

 • Burial and memorial fees